marylkayoe/nRIM_ConfocalToolbox/README.md

 - `frameIndex`: Specifies which frame(s) to include.
 Options are `'all'`, `'first'`, `'last'`, `'middle'`, `'random'`.
 Default is `'all'`.
 - `newHeight`: Desired height of the thumbnail in pixels.
 Default is 512.
 The width (`newWidth`) will be calculated based on the `ratio` parameter.
 - `ratio`: Aspect ratio of the thumbnail. `'square'` for 1:1 ratio or `'original'` to maintain the original aspect ratio of the image stack.
 Default is `'square'`.
+- `imageDescriptor`: Optional string to include in the title of the thumbnail image.
+Default is an empty string. long filenames will not look good.

 **example use**